thisisaunam/Python-Beginner-Projects/password-generator/README.md

 # password generator

-a command-line based password generator built using python.
+A command-line based password generator built using python.
-this project evolves from a basic random generator (v1) to a customizable and validated system (v2).
+This project evolves from a basic random generator (v1) to a customizable and validated system (v2).

 ---

-## overview
+## Overview

-this project focuses on building a flexible password generator that allows users to:
+This project focuses on building a flexible password generator that allows users to:

 * customize character types
 * control password length
 * generate multiple passwords in one session
 * evaluate password strength

-it reflects progression from basic python concepts to structured program design.
+It reflects progression from basic python concepts to structured program design.

 ---

-## features
+## Features

-### version 1
+### Version 1
 * takes password length as input
 * generates random password using letters, numbers, and symbols
 * uses `random` module

-### version 2
+### Version 2
 * allows user to choose:
   1. uppercase letters
   2. lowercase letters